Eldzej/utilities/README.md

 # utilities
-Collection of various JS utilities I found to have need of
+Collection of various simple NodeJS scripts I found to have need of.

+Mostly stolen from all over the internet and slightly tweaked :)